-A. During the growing season , the PCA and/or a company representative monitors the vineyard for vertebrate pests at least once every 7 days AND written records are kept.
-4 В. During the growing season , the PCA and/or a company representative monitors the vineyard for vertebrate pests at least once every 10 days AND written records are kept.
-3 C. During the growing season , the PCA and/or a company representative monitors the vineyard for vertebrate pests at least once every 14 days AND written records are kept.
-2 D. During the growing season , the PCA and/or a company representative monitors the vineyard for vertebrate pests at least once every 21 days AND written records are kept.
-1 Е. E. During the growing season , the PCA and/or a company representative monitors the vineyard for vertebrate pests at least once a month AND written records are kept.
+A. During the growing season , the PCA and/or a company representative method the vineyard for vertebrate pests at least once every 7 days AND written are kept.
+B. During the growing season, the PCA and/or a company representative method the vineyard for vertebrate pests at least once every 10 days AND written are kept.
+C. During the growing season , the PCA and/or a company representative method the vineyard for vertebrate pests at least once every 14 days AND written are kept.
+D. During the growing season , the PCA and/or a company representative method the vineyard for vertebrate pests at least once every 21 days AND written are kept.
+E. During the growing season , the PCA and/or a company representative m the vineyard for vertebrate pests at least once a month AND written recokept.
 F. No vineyard monitoring records for vertebrate pests are kept.
 Fail Chapter

-Scope: Individual vineyard management units submitted for Lodi Rules certification.
+Scope: Individual vineyard management units submitted for LODI RULES certification.